 She was doing a whole lot of unnecessary things.

 Jesus was NOT saying she shouldn’t be cooking and cleaning for her guests.
-He was referring to her pride that was the motive for her diligence.
+He was referring to her pride which was the motive for her diligence.

 Her anxieties and worries were holding her back.